-The Council was able to set a balanced budget for 2015/16 and is estimated to have a small surplus in 2016/17.
-Following several years of budget reductions, the Council's financial position has steadily improved over the last 2 years and has stabilised.
+The Council was able to set a balanced budget for 2016/17 and is estimated to generate a surplus in this year.
+Following several years of budget reductions, the Council's financial position has steadily improved over the last 3 years and has continued to stabilise.

 However, the current Medium Term Financial Plan (MTFP) highlights budget deficits from 2017/18 onwards.
-Current base costs are forecast to increase year after year due to inflation and growth.
+Current base costs are forecast to increase year-on-year due to inflation, together with a rapid growth in the local population which will place additional demands upon services.

 The Council does have a good track record of spending within its Budget and in recent years has absorbed inflation and growth.
-This has enabled it to build up a good level of general reserves as highlighted in these accounts.
+This has enabled it to build up a good level of general reserves as highlighted in these Accounts.

-The Council continues to benefit through increased income, mainly through planning fees, the New Homes Bonus and more recently, business rates growth.
+The Council continues to benefit from increased income, mainly through planning fees, Council Tax and Business Rates growth.
 These income streams can be volatile and not guaranteed, being subject to external factors.
-Some of this income has also been reinvested back into services to meet increased demand
+Some of this income is being reinvested back into services to meet increased demand.